vrtnis/python-notebook-simulator/README.md

 # Python Notebook Simulator

-The **Python Notebook Simulator** is a project designed to help learn how reactive and reproducible execution works in Python notebooks
+The **Python Notebook Simulator** is a project designed to help learn how deterministic and reproducible execution works in Python-like notebook environments.

 You can: